wasicse/ESMDisPred/README.md

 ```
 ## Output format

-- The **outputs** folder should contain the results for each of the trained model including Dispredict3.0.
+- The **outputs** folder should contain the results for each of the trained models including Dispredict3.0.

 - The output directory contains the disorder probabilities for each residue in **PROTEINID.caid** file.
-The directory also have the "timings.csv" file and store execution time for each prediction.
+The directory also has the "timings.csv" file and stores the execution time for each prediction.

 ## Authors